daterre/Cradle/README.md

 * **[Sugarcane](https://twinery.org/wiki/twine_reference)**, the default format of Twine 1
 * **[SugarCube](http://www.motoslave.net/sugarcube/)**, a richer version of Sugarcane that works in both Twine 1 and 2

 Most features of these story formats are available in Cradle, but there are some limitations.
-Please see their indivial readme's in the [Documention](https://github.com/daterre/UnityTwine/tree/master/Assets/Cradle/Documentation) folder for information on supported macros, syntax, and more.
+Please see their individual readme's in the [Documention](https://github.com/daterre/UnityTwine/tree/master/Assets/Cradle/Documentation) folder for information on supported macros, syntax, and more.

 Cradle can be extended to support additional story formats (Twine or other), see [Extending](#extending).